zephyrdark/threelaneball/README.md

 # threelaneball
 Simple movement collision game to test my beginner skills
-\nMade in Python, using pygame and random modules
+Made in Python, using pygame and random modules

 Collect balls as they fall
-\nPress left or right arrow keys to move ball in that direction once
+Press left or right arrow keys to move ball in that direction once

 Features: